-It is pleasing to note the improvement in fund flows in the 2018 financial year relative to the previous financial year which saw net fund outflows of \$1.7 billion.
+It is pleasing to note the improvement in fund flows this financial year relative to last financial year which saw net fund outflows of \$1.7 billion.
 This can partly be attributed to the lagged effect of the improvement in investment performance for most of our funds and mandates over the last two years.